 Flip Flops or Sandals

 No need for shoes or sneakers.
 Get some cute flip-flops or sandals to easily remove sand from your feet.

 If you plan on doing more than walking along the shore, bring an old blanket and some beach towels to dry off.

-A cute, durable beach tote is need to carry all the items listed.
+A durable, lightweight tote bag is needed to carry all of the things you bring to the beach.
 You can also carry along a plastic bag to separate the wet and dry items.

 Bring along some water and light bites for the road or if you plan on staying for a few hours.
 It saves money in the long run.
 Beach days with family in Trinidad sometimes include something light like cheese paste sandwiches or something heavy like bake and shark.
 If I’m with friends in NYC, we’ll bring chips and dip or a pasta salad.